silverjana/SEI-project3-Earthbnb-backend/README.md

 #### Day 8
 Frontend:
 Group added the filter to the main page and split the single property page into components for clarity.
+I completed the review CRUD functionality and finished the other components:
-I finished the User profile page: added a ternary to display only a button to log in if the user is not logged in and added navigate buttons to see or create a property.
+- finished the User profile page: added a ternary to display only a button to log in if the user is not logged in and added navigate buttons to see or create a property.
-I then created the Add review page and the Update review page, the corresponding routes, and added the ‘leave a review’ button to the single property page.
+- created the Add review page and the Update review page, the corresponding routes, and added the ‘leave a review’ button to the single property page.
-I also added a smooth scroll to top effect, image lazy loading and loading bar to pages needing it.
+- added a smooth scroll to top effect, image lazy loading and loading bar to pages needing it.
-I then started on styling, setting SASS variables for background, buttons, title and footer colours, the user profile page cards, the forms, submit and navigate buttons with hover effect, and the error display messages.
+- started on styling, setting SASS variables for background, buttons, title and footer colours, the user profile page cards, the forms, submit and navigate buttons with hover effect, and the error display messages.
 ![CSS variables](https://i.imgur.com/oBHMGzX.png)
 ![CSS button](https://i.imgur.com/7P6Qz8z.png)
 Backend: